Sleep calculator: How much sleep do I need?

 - N1: When you’re just falling asleep or sleeping lightly.

 - N2: The onset of sleep.
 Breathing and heart rate are steady.
 Body temperature drops.

 - N3: Also known as slow-wave sleep, this stage is the most restorative, Kirsch says.
 Muscles relax, blood pressure drops, breathing slows, and growth and repair of tissue begins.

 Next in the sleep cycle is REM sleep, which accounts for about 25% of nightly shut-eye.
-REM phases occur about every 90 minutes, give or take, with installments lengthening slightly as the night goes on.
-During REM, the body becomes relaxed and imobile, dreams occur, and as you might expect from the name of this sleep stage, eyes dart back and forth beneath the lids.
+REM phases occur about every 90 minutes, give or take, with instalments lengthening slightly as the night goes on.
+During REM, the body becomes relaxed and immobile, dreams occur, and as you might expect from the name of this sleep stage, eyes dart back and forth beneath the lids.
 The stress hormone cortisol dips.
 (It’ll rise again as morning approaches—a built-in alertness booster).

 Why good sleep is important for health

 Because adequate snooze time is important for many life processes, long-term sleep trouble may raise the risk of certain health concerns:

 - Weight gain: A 2017 review article in Sleep Medicine Clinics found that sleep shortfalls were linked to weight gain even when volunteers were otherwise at low risk for obesity.
 One possible reason may be that sleep deprivation increases appetite for high-sugar, high-fat foods, Kirsch says.
 While a few nights of tossing and turning are unlikely to affect weight significantly, weeks or months of poor sleep might.